YuryKabernik/yurykabernik.github.io/_posts/2025-10-20-lean-waterfall-agile-comparison.md

 - **Manufacturing roots may not always fit software:** Lean was originally developed for manufacturing, where physical flow and inventory are key factors.
 In software, direct analogs may be harder to apply, and teams may struggle to interpret Lean concepts in a digital context.
 However, the methodology’s core principles can still help teams regain focus when they face inefficiency due to too many tasks or distractions.
 - **Requires cultural and process discipline:** Successful Lean adoption demands strong commitment across the organization.
 Teams must be disciplined in identifying and eliminating waste and in reflecting on their practices, which can be difficult to sustain—especially in fast-moving or poorly aligned environments.

-### Summary

-Recognizing the universal value of these principles, Lean was eventually adapted for software development.
-In this context, Lean emphasizes delivering only features that create true customer value, eliminating unnecessary activities, and continuously improving processes.
-Its historical roots remain a guiding force, showing how a focus on flow, responsiveness, and waste reduction can revolutionize both manufacturing and digital product development.

 ### References

 - [What is Lean?](https://www.lean.org/explore-lean/what-is-lean/)